Hooker Valley Track icebergs

 07.00 am – hiking to Kea Point

 After a quick breakfast and packing up for the day, it’s time to head to Kea Point Track.
 A very short one, just about 30 minutes from the parking lot (or 1 hour from the village), but such a stunning place we spent hours there to take pictures, see glaciers and spot birds.
-And as we were extremely early, we were the only ones!
+And as I was extremely early, I was the only ones!

 Time to get some adventure!
-We paddled for about 2 hours right between the bergs that came off the face of the glacier.
-We try to turn one over but without success and upon getting back on shore, we get some whiskey with ancient ice.
-There’s just one company doing this trip and you need previous sea kayaking experience in order to come along on this particular paddle!
+I paddled for about 2 hours right between the bergs that came off the face of the glacier.
+I try to turn one over but without success and upon getting back on shore, I get some whiskey with ancient ice.
+There’s just one company doing this trip and you need previous kayaking experience in order to come along on this particular paddle!

 14.00 – Hooker Valley Hike